Yasuji Saito

 About Yasuji Saito

 Yasuji Saito is a scholar working on Geophysics, Atmospheric Science and Paleontology, having authored 21 papers that have together received 188 indexed citations.
-Recurring topics across this work include Geology and Paleoclimatology Research (9 papers), Geological and Geochemical Analysis (7 papers) and Clay minerals and soil interactions (3 papers).
+Recurring topics across this work include Geology and Paleoclimatology Research (9 papers), Geological and Geochemical Analysis (7 papers), Clay minerals and soil interactions (3 papers), Paleontology and Stratigraphy of Fossils (3 papers), earthquake and tectonic studies (3 papers), Geochemistry and Geologic Mapping (2 papers), Animal and Plant Science Education (2 papers) and Chemical Synthesis and Characterization (2 papers).
 The work is most often cited by research in Geophysics (134 citations), Paleontology (69 citations) and Geology (27 citations).
 Yasuji Saito has collaborated with scholars based in Japan, United Kingdom and South Korea.
 Frequent co-authors include Mitsuo Hashimoto, Hideo Ishizuka, Makoto Okamura, Akira Kato, Asahiko Taira, Nobuaki Niitsuma, Satοshi Matsubara and Shigeko Haruyama.
-Their work appears in journals such as Journal of Geophysical Research Atmospheres, Proceedings of the Japan Academy Series B and Journal of Physics of the Earth.
+Their work appears in journals such as The Journal of the Geological Society of Japan, Proceedings of the Japan Academy Series B, Journal of Geophysical Research Atmospheres, Journal of Physics of the Earth and Journal of Mineralogical and Petrological Sciences.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.